lock page (2)

 Current Q13 student

-“I looked at the Schloss Stein school and was really impressed straight away.
-Then I did a trial week at the boarding school – and yes, I’m here.”
+“I checked out Schule Schloss Stein and was actually hooked right away.
+Then I did a trial week at the boarding school—and yeah, here I am.”

-To the blog article: “Stein proudly presents: Lara Cartsburg
+To the blog post:“Stein proudly presents: Lara Cartsburg”

 Anna Lang